Coast Guard helps 11 caught in bad weather on Lake Pontchartrain

 There were no reported injuries.

-Officials say that weather conditions were affected by 5-foot waves, 5 mph winds and 30 mph gusts.
+Officials say that weather conditions were affected by five-foot waves, five mph winds and 30 mph gusts.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.